-There may be other reasons for your doctor to recommend a kidney transplant.
+There may be other reasons for your healthcare provider to recommend a kidney transplant.

 As with any surgery, complications can occur.
 Some complications may include:

-The medications used to prevent or treat rejection have side effects.
-The exact side effects will depend on the specific medications that are taken.
+The medicines used to prevent or treat rejection have side effects.
+The exact side effects will depend on the specific medicines that are taken.

 Not everyone is a candidate for kidney transplantation.
 You may not be eligible if you have: